Communities

 Circle Facilitation

-Invite P2RC to step into your school to facilitate a restorative process with you.
-Sometimes it is helpful and more effective to have an outside party provide facilitation, especially if your staff is still learning how to facilitate restorative circles.
+Invite P2RC to step into your community group to facilitate a restorative process with you.
+Sometimes it is helpful and more effective to have an outside party provide facilitation, especially if you are still learning how to facilitate restorative circles.
 Bringing us in can be a powerful way to model the practice, allowing people to see the process in action.
-We work with staff, students, parents, and other impacted individuals to address conflict, repair harm, and help you move forward.
+We work with the impacted individuals to address conflict, repair harm, and help you move forward.
 Our conflict resolution style differs from mediation services you may be familiar with.
 We use a series of pre-interviews in order to understand the issues and perspectives at play.
 Once we understand the factors and characteristics that influence the current conflict, we design restorative circles to address the specific issues that have arisen, facilitating conversations that encourage connection, honest sharing, and movement toward solutions.

 “This training reinforced and grounded me in not only steps of being a Circle Keeper but, perhaps more importantly, the stance of compassion to help people be with each other in difficult times and difficult conversations.
 “Be the change you want to see” is in full effect both in the training leaders and the approach they guide.”